 How to use Goldenseal for a Yeast Infection

-Chances are you do not have goldenseal on hand and you will have to buy it.
+You may not have goldenseal on hand and you will have to buy it.
 Fortunately, there are many ways to procure this medicinal herbal remedy.
 You can buy a tincture of goldenseal and add it to juice and drink it 3 times a day.
 This should give the yeast living in your digestive system a blow and help to control recurrent yeast infections.
-Dr. James Duke, in his book The Green Pharmacy, recommends using it topically.
-Dr. Duke suggest taking 5 to 7 teaspoons of dried goldenseal and adding it to a cup of water.
+Dr. James Duke, in his book The Green Pharmacy, recommended using it topically.
+Dr. Duke suggested taking 5 to 7 teaspoons of dried goldenseal and adding it to a cup of water.
 Bring the cup of water to a boil and then let the herb steep for 20 minutes.
 Finally, strain the goldenseal out of the water and apply the tea topically to the infected area 3 times a day.

 Goldenseal and Candida Research